wp-plugins/sell-downloads/readme.txt

 * Allows define a limit in the download of purchased products, and the possibility to reset the counter.
 * Includes multiple store's layouts.
 * Displays a timeout in the download page, if the IPN has not been called, when it is visited.

+= 1.0.2 =

+* Optimize the plugins code.

+= 1.0.3 =

+* Includes the Featured Image as part of products, because some plugins and themes use the featured Images on post types.
+* Uses functions included since WordPress 3.5.0, that modifies the requirements.

+* Optimize the plugins code.

+== Upgrade Notice ==

+= 1.0.3 =

+* Includes the Featured Image as part of products because some plugins and themes use the featured Images on post types.
+* Uses functions included since WordPress 3.5.0, that modifies the requirements.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support